-Are clinical staff (physicians, nurses, social workers) certified or credentialed in hospice and palliative care?
+Are clinical staff (physicians, advanced practice nurses, nurses, nursing assistants, social workers, and chaplains) certified or credentialed in hospice and palliative care?

 There are several credentials that hospice professionals can achieve based on their knowledge of hospice/palliative care and their educational experience.